 Mickey Carter, who was billed as The Singing Co-Ed in advertisements, also recorded for Premium in September.
 One of the few White performers to sign with Egalnick and Simpkins, she was accompanied by (probably) four guys who went as the Riff-Tones, played piano, electric guitar, bass, and drums, and contributed some backing vocals.
 One side of Premium 863, "I Want a Boy Friend for Xmas," appears to have been delivered to the company as a demo, because the matrix number is Pr-101.
 Its composer credits, to Urbanek and Lucas, may have been to members of the combo, because the tune was published by Premium Music.
 (Two guitars can be heard on the side, with overdubbing the most likely explanation.)
 Lew Simpkins took credit for "Underneath the Mistletoe."
 Miss Carter's single is best described as somewhat dated Swing-influenced pop, with modestly hip contributions from the Riff-Tones.
 Some today will find Mickey Carter's soprano cute, and some will find it whiny; record buyers probably divided along the same lines in 1950.

-It's unlikely that Bell's Premium 78, which is rarely seen today, achieved much currency.
+It's unlikely that Bell's Premium 78, hardly ever seen today, achieved much currency.
 It was has last record.
 Returning to his hometown, Bell spent the rest of his career playing piano bars.
 He died in Peoria on December 31, 1987.

 There is a 78-rpm release on Master 102 that we presume is of Miracle / Premium orgin, as the earlier Memphis Slim releases on Master were.
 It contains two R&B numbers by Jack Cooley and Orchestra.
 We don't currently know of any other 100 series releases on the Master label.
 Besides the Master 102 release, which we know from copies in the collections of Tom Kelly and Robert Javors, Tom Kelly and several other collectors have the same two Cooley sides, with the same matrix numbers—on C&G 102.
 We're listing its session-mate C&G 101 here as well.
 It turns up less often; did it have a counterpart on Master 101 that turns even less often?